nystudio107/craft-imageoptimize/docs/docs/using.md

 >
 ```

-It's expected that you will have loaded the lazysizes library already on the frontend via your JavaScript build system, but if you want ImageOptimize to include the lazysizes JavaScript for you via CDN you can do the following anywhere in the `<body>` of your HTML:
+It’s expected that you will have loaded the lazysizes library already on the frontend via your JavaScript build system, but if you want ImageOptimize to include the lazysizes JavaScript for you via CDN you can do the following anywhere in the `<body>` of your HTML:

 ```twig
     {{ craft.imageOptimize.renderLazySizesJs() }}
 ```

-Note that it sets the background image to the OptimizedImage's placeholder via the `style` attribute, sp the placeholder image will be visible until the actual image loads.
+Note that it sets the background image to the OptimizedImage’s placeholder via the `style` attribute, sp the placeholder image will be visible until the actual image loads.

 ###### `.loadingStrategy('lazySizesFallback')`

-`.loadingStrategy('lazySizesFallback')` will load the image lazily via the native browser [lazing loading](https://web.dev/articles/browser-level-image-lazy-loading), but will fall back on using the [lazysizes](https://github.com/aFarkas/lazysizes) library if the browser doesn't support native lazy loading.
+`.loadingStrategy('lazySizesFallback')` will load the image lazily via the native browser [lazing loading](https://web.dev/articles/browser-level-image-lazy-loading), but will fall back on using the [lazysizes](https://github.com/aFarkas/lazysizes) library if the browser doesn’t support native lazy loading.

-This is the best of both worlds, in terms of using native browser lazy loading if it's available, and falling back on lazysizes JavaScript if it is not.
+This is the best of both worlds, in terms of using native browser lazy loading if it’s available, and falling back on lazysizes JavaScript if it is not.

-You'd typically want this for "below the fold" images that the browser can load lazily as needed.
+You’d typically want this for "below the fold" images that the browser can load lazily as needed.

 ```twig
     {% set asset = entry.myAssetField.one() %}